mathewsrc/azure-container-app-with-hugging-face/README.md

 We can use up to 300 applications replicas that'll be deployed in response to a trigger event.
 We can also use scale rules to determine the type of events that trigger scaling, i.e HTTP concurrent requests and Azure queue

+What is Azure Container Registry

+Azure Container Registry (ACR) is a fully managed private Docker registry service provided by Microsoft Azure.
+It stores and manages container images.

+Some features of ACR:

+* Geo-replication: scale across multiple regions
+* Can automatically build, test, push, and deploy images to Azure with Azure Container Registry Tasks

 ## Use the Azure login action with a service principal secret

 One requirement for this project is to create an Azure Service Principal that will permit connecting GitHub to Azure Portal